Leaders in Nursing and Medicine To Honor This Black History Month

-This pioneer in ophthalmology is not only passionate about eyesight but also about patient rights.
-In 1976, Bath founded the American Institute for the Prevention of Blindness with the goal of advocating for eyesight as a basic human right.
-By 1973, she had already become the first African-American to complete a residency on ophthalmology.
+As a pioneer in Ophthalmology, Patricia Bath is not only passionate about eyesight but also about patient rights.
+In 1976, Bath founded the American Institute for the Prevention of Blindness to advocate for eyesight as a basic human right.
+By 1973, she became the first African-American to complete a residency in Ophthalmology.
 Bath decided to pass on her passion through teaching and went on to serve as a faculty member at Jules Stein Eye Institute at UCLA.

 Betty Smith Williams

-As a leader and trailblazer, Williams clearly recognized the need to forge ahead despite finding roadblocks at every juncture.
-However, she also understood the power that comes when people join forces and work towards a common goal.
-As an individual, she was the first to graduate from the Frances Payne Bolton School of Nursing in Cleveland, Ohio and the first black person to teach at a higher education institution in California.
+As a leader and trailblazer, Betty Smith Williams was the first African American to graduate from the Frances Payne Bolton School of Nursing in Cleveland, Ohio, and to teach at a higher education institution in California.
 From there, she went on to start the National Black Nurses Association in 1971, which is still working to improve healthcare for African-Americans across the country.

 Lillian Holland Harvey

-Harvey was not only a successful nurse, but she was also a powerful educator.
-She served for 30 years as the Dean of the Tuskegee University School of nursing where she was responsible for developing the school’s Bachelor of Science degree in nursing.
-By not allowing the sentiments of her time get in the way of her pursuit of education or success, she served as a powerful example to her students and inspired them to continue their education and give back to the community.
+Lillian Holland Harvey was a successful nurse and a powerful educator.
+She served for 30 years as the Dean of the Tuskegee University School of Nursing where she was responsible for developing the school’s Bachelor of Science in Nursing Degree.
+She served as a leader to her students and inspired them to continue their education while giving back to the community.